 But, what did that mean for my home?
 It meant that I had a mantel full of knick-knacks.
 Or a a wall with tiny little frames on the wall.
 Let me show you an example:

 But don’t worry, it’s not how my bedroom looks now.
 I still want to actually work on my bedroom, which has been neglected for the past four years, but thankfully my wall doesn’t look like it has tiny little postage stamps on it anymore.
-This is what it looks like today… (please pardon the old, grainy photo)
+This is what it looked like right before we moved out of that house …

 Since those early days of decorating my home, I’ve learned a lesson or two about proportion and scale.
 And, yes, size does matter.
 (I should have made that the headline, so you’d all be wondering what I’m talking about. 😉 )